 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 It is possible that the main title of the report VACTERL Association is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-VACTERL association is a nonrandom association of birth defects that affects multiple organ systems.
+VACTERL association is a nonrandom association of birth defects that affects multiple median and para-median structures.
 The term VACTERL is an acronym with each letter representing the first letter of one of the more common findings seen in affected children:

 (A) = anal atresia

 (TE) = tracheal-esophageal abnormalities, including atresia, stenosis and fistula

 (S) = single umbilical artery